railsbridge/docs/README.md

 * "result" should take "or"
 * "result" needs to distinguish between literal console output, and a description of what you will see
 * "yay" directive ("Congratulations!")
+* prerequisites
+* "sudo" directive -- for danger color and popup "what is sudo?" help

 # TODO (technical)
 * upgrade to Erector 0.9